 Quasi-sine wave inverter

 This type of inverter is a little complex when compared to the square wave inverter yet it is simple when compared to pure sine wave inverter.
-This modified version pauses ahead of phase shifting of the wave, meaning it will not shift phase from positive to negative suddenly like square sine wave.
+This modified version pauses ahead of the phase shifting of the wave, meaning it will not shift phase from positive to negative suddenly like a square sine wave.
 Moreover, it does not shift phase seamlessly from positive to negative but takes a brief pause.

 Pure sine wave inverter